NEW MEMBER OFFER!

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-Telluride visitors can either stay up in Mountain Village or down in town.
+Once you’re there, you won’t want to leave.
+Telluride has some incredible lodging options, but first you need to decide if you want to be based up in Mountain Village—which is closest to the slopes—or down in the historic town.
 There are upsides to either location, of course, with one main bonus of a Mountain Village bedroom being easy ski access.
 The boons of staying downtown are many: Closer to the best restaurants, shopping, and nightlife (Mountain Village is pretty quiet after dark); soak in the local vibe; enjoy those box canyon views; access to lifts 7 and 8; and smaller, more intimate lodging options and rentals.
-Whichever you prefer, rest assured that Telluride has a plethora of comfortable lodging options.

-Lodging in Telluride’s Mountain Village
+Mountain Village Lodging

 From home rentals where you can ski right out your front door to full-service hotels in the heart of the pedestrian village, these properties are our favorite places to bed down by the slopes.